-Concentrate-Flavor (Food Grade, Oil and Sugar Free)
+Concentrate-Flavour (Food Grade, Oil and Sugar Free)

-They need to be oil free, sugar free and approved for vaping, that’s why it’s best to go through a vaping company, instead of using food flavors direct…though there are some popular food brands that vapers trust.
+They need to be oil free, sugar free and approved for vaping, that’s why it’s best to go through a vaping company, instead of using food flavours direct…though there are some popular food brands that vapers trust.

 - The Flavor Apprentice ‘TFA’